eduvpn/documentation/ARCHITECTURE.md

 Here we do not need SNI Proxy as the nodes can directly claim `TCP/443` as there is no web server listening on server nodes.

+The controller and nodes communicate with each other over a virtual network, this can either be a private VLAN between the hosts, or [PeerVPN](https://peervpn.net) or basically any other (virtual) networking system.
+PeerVPN is configured with the `deploy_controller.sh` and `deploy_node.sh` scripts.